jdodson/silagefanpage/about.md

 ---
 layout: page
 title: The Greatest Silage Fan Page | About
-header: About This Page
+header: About This Site
 permalink: /about.html
-description: Silage is great!
+description: Silage is a great band, history needs to be kept.
 ---

-Why not.
+Why not?
+Why sure.